Robinson's Requiem: Gameplay

-Robinson's Requiem is a survival simulation game, similar to Wilderness: A Survival Adventure and UnReal World, that takes place from a first-person perspective where players assume the role of Robinson officer Trepliev 1 from the Alien World Exploration department in his attempt to escape from the prison planet Zarathustra alongside another AWE Robinson named Nina1 as the main objective, while facing several hostile creatures and dangers in order to survive the planet's hostile alien environment long enough.
-The players use the game's systems to monitor the Trepliev 1's health status, perform surgery and create makeshift tools.
-Players must also keep track of hunger, thirst, and fatigue temperature in addition to their character's health, which is displayed on its dedicated screen and multiple statuses are shown depending on the actions taken during gameplay.
-Many actions require the accomplishment of "every day" tasks such as eating, drinking, and sleeping, as well as hunting, cooking, gathering, and finding a place to rest.
-The player uses a freely movable mouse cursor to interact with the environment and with the icon-based interface on the heads-up display (HUD) when not engaged in combat.
+Robinson's Requiem is a survival simulation game, similar to Wilderness: A Survival Adventure and UnReal World, that takes place from a first-person perspective.
+Players assume the role of Robinson officer Trepliev 1 from the Alien World Exploration department whose main objective is to escape from the prison planet Zarathustra alongside another AWE Robinson named Nina1.
+Together they must face several hostile creatures and dangers and survive the planet's harsh alien environment for long enough.
+The player uses the game's systems to monitor the Trepliev 1's health status, perform surgery and create makeshift tools.
+Players must also keep track of hunger, thirst, fatigue, temperature and the character's health, which is displayed on its dedicated screen.
+Multiple statuses are also shown, depending on the actions taken during gameplay.
+Many actions require the completion of everyday tasks such as eating, drinking and sleeping, as well as hunting, cooking, gathering and finding a place to rest.
+The player uses a freely movable mouse cursor to interact with the environment and the icon-based interface on the heads-up display (HUD) when not engaged in combat.

 Synopsis

 Robinson's Requiem takes place in the year 2163, where Earth and colonized planets are facing overpopulation by humans.
-A military force known as the Alien World Exploration (AWE) and its Robinsons explore potential planets across the universe that are suitable for colonization, requiring a rigorous training process and their task lasts for five years until their mandate is finished.
-However, a secret service organization known as Scientific Intelligence (SI) issued orders that certain Robinsons cannot return to Earth in order to avoid foreign viruses but officer Trepliev 1 and other Robinsons eventually discover the organization's actions.
-Trepliev 1 and his crew are tasked with exploring an unknown planet as their last mission before retiring but the team's spacecraft was sabotaged to crash-land on the location, which is revealed to be a prison planet called Zarathustra.
+A military force known as the Alien World Exploration (AWE) and its Robinsons explore potential planets across the universe that are suitable for colonization, requiring a rigorous training process and their task lasts for five years until the mandate is finished.
+However, a secret service organization known as Scientific Intelligence (SI) issued orders that certain Robinsons cannot return to Earth to avoid foreign viruses, but officer Trepliev 1 and other Robinsons eventually discover the organization's actions.
+Trepliev 1 and his crew are tasked with exploring an unknown planet as their last mission before retiring, but the team's spacecraft was sabotaged to crash-land on the location, which is revealed to be a prison planet called Zarathustra.